 Read Psalms 23:3b

 A. A Shepherd knows exactly where the best feeding grounds are and leads his sheep to those places.
-In this verse, David tells the same about God because God directed him down paths of uprightness during his kingship and enabled him to win great battles in his commission to possess the land promised to the nation.
+In this verse, David tells the same about God because God directed him down paths of uprightness during his kingship and enabled him to win great battles against the enemies of the nation that he ruled.

 B. He guides us in paths of righteousness for his own glory and reputation, (Matthew 5:16).
 This might generate the impression that God is selfishly concerned about his own name.
 This is not true.
 Like everything else in this passage this verse also should be interpreted in the context of shepherding.